Texas Governor Proposes Freezing City Property Taxes Following 'Defund Police' Actions

 At least some of the funds stripped from the Austin Police Department’s law enforcement budget will go to fund abortion services in the city, Breitbart Texas reported.
 The city council’s plan also includes the elimination of the current 150 vacant slots for new police officers.

-Governor Abbott immediately slammed the city council decision and pledged to provide Texas Department of Public Safety troopers to fill the gap in order to keep the city safe.
+Governor Abbott immediately slammed the city council decision following their vote and pledged to provide Texas Department of Public Safety troopers to fill the gap in order to keep the city safe.

-“Some cities are more focused on political agendas than public safety,” Governor Abbott said in a written statement.
+“Some cities are more focused on political agendas than public safety,” Governor Abbott said in a written statement at that time.
 “Austin’s decision puts the brave men and women of the Austin Police Department and their families at greater risk, and paves the way for lawlessness.”

 Bob Price serves as associate editor and senior news contributor for the Breitbart Texas-Border team.
 He is an original member of the Breitbart Texas team.
 Price is a regular panelist on Fox 26 Houston’s What’s Your Point?
 Sunday-morning talk show.
 Follow him on Twitter @BobPriceBBTX and Face